 - Any other deductible income received in the last week of employment, including vacation, severance or bonus pay.

 - If you are a former federal or government employee, you must mail or fax copies of form SF50 and any Leave and Earnings Statement (LES).

 - If you are an ex-military personal, you are required to mail in a copy of the DD214 member 4 file.

-How to Apply for Unemployment Online or Over the Phone
+Applying for Unemployment Online or Over the Phone

 Choosing to file an online application for unemployment in Kansas is the most convenient way to file for an unemployment claim.
 You can file a claim 24 hours a day, seven days a week on the Kansas unemployment web portal, which means you can submit an application as soon as you become aware of your termination.

 Filing for KS unemployment insurance online is an ideal choice if you do not wish to speak with a claim representative.
 This process also simplifies the process for you later on when it is time to file your bi-weekly claim, adjust your payment method or email any questions you have regarding your unemployment status.